Skip to content

 In an MBO, the seller almost always finances a significant portion of the price.

-Why the VTB is higher
+Why the vendor take-back is higher

 The internal buyer has less capital than an external buyer — often much less.
 The bank won’t bridge the entire gap on its own.
 The seller’s VTB closes the distance.